rockettheme/docs/Docs/joomla/templates/paradox/INDEX.md

 ![][splitmenu]

 There are two menu options, Triple Level SplitMenu and Fusion.
-The latter is a CSS based dropdown menu.
 Triple Level Splitmenu splits the first level, second level and all further menu items, allowing for for a navigation bar, a dropline and a sidemenu, as configurable.

 [gantry]: http://www.gantry-framework.org/
 [theme]: assets/paradox.jpeg